 This joint venture between two of our partners is proof of the power in for-purpose collaboration and the role philanthropy can play in connecting and supporting people with the same goals.
 Hands Across Canberra were also involved, with matched funds and support.

-Mower Shed Southside
+Mower Shed on the southside